Michigan BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

 Never played on BetMGM before?
-Getting started is simple.
+Getting started is easy.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will walk you through the process.
+Simply follow our link, and the BetMGM site or app will guide you through the process.

-If you're looking to bet on a game matchup today but would like some help getting started, here's a quick breakdown.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Looking to bet on a game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-While it can be a bit more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain situations.
+Although it can be a bit more complicated, betting against the spread can offer a larger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.

 The over/under, or total, is much simpler.
 You just pick whether the combined score of both teams in this game will be above or below a particular number when all is said and done.